Ex-St Helens coach Anderson paralysed in accident

 His life was saved by two off-duty paramedics who were on the beach in Central Coast, New South Wales.

-"I'm very lucky the paramedics were there," said Anderson.
+"I'm very lucky the paramedics were there," said Australian Anderson.

 "I was obviously in a bad way.
 If they weren't there, who knows how it would have finished up."

-Australian Anderson guided Saints to the League Leaders Shield, Super League Grand Final and Challenge Cup treble in 2006.
+Anderson guided Saints to the League Leaders Shield, Super League Grand Final and Challenge Cup treble in 2006.
+He was named BBC Sports Personality Coach of the Year later that year.

 In his first interview since the accident, Anderson said X-rays showed severe compression of his spinal cord and he was classified as an incomplete quadriplegic.